mihaiolteanu/vuiet/README.md

 **vuiet-play-tag-similar** *tags*

     Play tracks from artists similar to TAGS.

-    If called directly, TAGS is a list of strings of the form '(tag1 tag2 etc.)
+    TAGS is a list of strings of the form '(tag1 tag2 etc.)
     If called interactively, multiple tags can be provided in the minibuffer if they are sepparated by commas.

-    Random tracks from random artists that have tags equal to one of the TAGS are played.
-The number of artists with the given tag taken into account is equal to VUIET-TAG-ARTISTS-LIMIT while the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

 **vuiet-play-playing-tags-similar**

     Play tracks from artists with similar tags as the current tags.
-    Random tracks from random artists that have tags equal to one of the tags of the currently playing artist are played.
+    Play tracks from random artists that have tags equal to one of the tags of the currently playing artist.
-    The number of artists with the given tag taken into account is equal to VUIET-TAG-ARTISTS-LIMIT while the number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

 **vuiet-play-track** *artist name*